dsssssssss9/basic-microbit-big-clive-super-computer/README.md

 Very simple emulation of Big Clive Super Computer on the Micro:Bit built in display

-display mode can be changed from Greyscale to B/W from within ONSTART block
+Display mode can be changed from Greyscale to B/W from within ONSTART block

+Change DELAY variable in ONSTART block to control speed of animation.
+Higher the number( milliseconds ) the slower the animation